Samibo-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles contains the command ls -l that displays the content of current directory in a long format 4-listmorefiles contains the command ls -la that displays the content of current directory with hidden file in a long format 5-listfilesdigitonly contains the command ls --author -la thatdisplays the content of current directory including user and group ID, hidden file and long format
+6-firstdirectory contains a command to create a directory